iiasa/message-ix-models/doc/transport/input.rst

    The file has column headers "node", "technology", and "value".

 Not all files are currently or always used in model-building computations.
-Some submodules of :mod:`~message_ix_models.model.transport` use additional data files via other mechanisms.
+Some submodules of :mod:`~.model.transport` use additional data files via other mechanisms.
-Most of the files have a header comment including a precise description of the quantity, source of the data, and units of measurement; in some cases extended information is below (where a header comment would be too long).
+Most of the files have a header comment including a precise description of the quantity, source of the data, and units of measurement.
+In some cases extended information is below (where a header comment would be too long).
+The :program:`git` history of files, or the GitHub "blame" view can also be used to inspect the edit history of each file, line by line.

 :file:`ldv-activity.csv` → ``ldv activity:n:exo``
 -------------------------------------------------